Release Notes for Azure BizTalk Services

-This capability is not available as part of this edition of Windows Azure BizTalk Services.
+This capability is not available as part of this edition of Microsoft Azure BizTalk Services.
 To use these capabilities switch to an appropriate edition.

 Resolution: Log out from the portal, close and open the browser, and then log into the portal.